ebatesmobile/EBTExtractor/README.md

 # EBTExtractor
 An Objective-C type coercion helper for JSON-derived dictionaries.

 Deserializing JSON gives no assurance about what values exist and what type they’ve been deserializing as.
-Sometimes the type of object a server returns isn't convenient for your purposes.
+Sometimes the type of object a server returns isn’t convenient for your purposes.

 EBTExtractor promises that information from a server remains predictable and can used without further inspection.
-This promise is fulfilled by type coercion and basic value cleanup.
+This promise is fulfilled by type coercion and basic value sanitization.

 ## Usage
 Create an `EBTExtractor` with a `NSDictionary`.
 Use a type-specific method to retrieve a value of that type, for a given key.